Burro Flats site

-The Burro Flats site is a painted cave site located near Burro Flats, in the Simi Hills of eastern Ventura County, California, United States.
-The Chumash-style "main panel" and the surrounding 25-acres were listed on the National Register of Historic Places in 1976, with a boundary decrease in 2020.
+The Burro Flats Site is a painted cave site located near Burro Flats, in the Simi Hills of eastern Ventura County, California, United States.
+The Chumash-style "main panel" and the surrounding 25 acres were listed on the National Register of Historic Places in 1976, with a boundary decrease in 2020.
 The main panel includes dozens of pictographs in a variety of colors.
-The cave is in the mountains, near the bi-lingual Chumash/Fernandeno village of Huwam/Jucjauynga.
+The cave is in the mountains, near the bilingual Chumash/Fernandeno village of Huwam/Jucjauynga.
 The Burro Flats painted cave and the rest of the former Santa Susana Field Laboratory are not accessible to the public.

 Pictographs

 Among the pictographs are two human figures wearing feathered headdresses.
 There are also "raked anthropomorph" motifs, possible comet figures, and many more naturalistic elements.
-The Burro Flats cave pictographs are some of the best preserved Native American art in Southern California.
+The Burro Flats cave pictographs are some of the best-preserved Native American art in Southern California.
 Archaeologists estimate the paintings to be several hundred years old.
 The site was used to predict and celebrate the winter solstice.
 In 1971, Fernandeño Indians asked NASA (the property owner) to safeguard the site.
-At the time, Fernandeño tribal leader Rudy Ortega, Sr. said, "We really know very little of our heritage. ...
+At the time, Fernandeño tribal leader Rudy Ortega Sr. said, "We really know very little of our heritage. ...
 The paintings are one of the few physical links to our heritage.
 We hope one day to interpret their stories for our people."

 Tribal leaders expressed concern about damage that could result from vandals or weather and asked NASA to enclose the cave in glass, but this was never done, in order to keep the site and surrounding area as pristine as possible.
 However, the site and surrounding area was fenced off, to keep unauthorized people out of the immediate area.
 In 1978, the pictographs were the subject of the documentary film, "Cave Paintings of the Chumash Indians."
 The Santa Susana Field Laboratory has been closed for many years and is undergoing a complex cleanup.
 Historical Resource studies and site protection are part of the process.
 Boeing transferred an easement to the North American Land Trust which requires their property to remain as open space and protected from residential and agricultural development by future owners.
 NASA has declared its part of the former Field Laboratory to be "excess government property" and will divest its holding, following area clean-up.
 Those acres will most likely become permanent open space also.

 The Chumash tribe has requested the return of the site to the tribe.
 The Santa Ynez Chumash have suggested that the general area be renamed The Sky Valley/'Alapay a 'altuqipin Traditional Cultural Property, and the tribe has nominated the entire former Santa Susana Field Laboratory to the National Register of Historic Places (the nomination is pending, as of May 2019).
 In order to guard the pictographs, the exact location of the cave is kept secret.
 Archeologists are allowed to occasionally visit the site for research purposes only – no casual visitors are allowed, and only members of the local Native American community are granted regular access.